Mass media in Slovenia: Media outlets

 More than 1,300 media outlets are registered in Slovenia, of which around 1,000 printed ones.

-Most Slovenian media followed a trend of commercialisation of contents in order to withstand the financial crisis of the late 2000s.
+Most Slovenian media followed a trend of commercialisation of contents in order to withstand the 2008 financial crisis.
 Journalists' job security degraded, and the main free press daily was shut down.
 The spread in number of the Slovenian media goes along with the trend of "copy-paste journalism", in a process of pauperisation that is seen as having a detrimental effect on the overall quality of journalism in the country.

 Slovenia features a limited media market, due to the reduced circulation of Slovene.
 This hampers the economic potential of media firms and makes it difficult for outsiders to enter the market.
 The market is easily saturated, and provides no incentive for smaller media, which thus require state support to survive.
 State subsidies, also indirectly in the form of advertising revenues from state-controlled companies (Telekom Slovenije, Petrol Group).
 Publications with a more critical outlook find it more difficult to secure advertising from state-owned companies.
 This in turn risk transforming into a mechanism of economic blackmailing, fostering self-censorship.

 Media ownership should be registered by law, but compliance is patchy and ownership structures are often opaque and frequently shifting.

 Media owners in Slovenia lack strategic ownership, and do not reinvest profits into media firms.
 Most Slovenian tycoons emerged from the privatisation processes through managerial bail-out processes thanks to bank loans, without investing personal income in the process, and thus leaving companies with big loans to repay.